ssk-d/fireflutter/README.md

 - There are 4 users.
 User `A`, user `B`, user `C`, and user `D`.
 User A is the moderator which means he is the one who created the room.
 - The room that moderator A created is `RoomA` and there are two users in the room.
 User A, B.
 - The UIDs of user A, B, C, D is A, B, C, D respectively.
-- The room id of RoomA is RoomA.
+- The room id of `RoomA` is `RoomA`.

 Firestore structure and its data are secured by Firestore security rules.

-- `/chat/info/room-list/{roomId}` is where each room information(setting) is stored.
+- `/chat/global/room-list/{roomId}` is where each room information(setting) is stored.
 It's called global room list.
-  - When a room is created, the `roomId` will be autogenrated by Firestore by adding a document under global room list collection - `/chat/info/room-list`.
+  - When a room is created, the `roomId` will be autogenrated by Firestore by adding a document under global room list collection - `/chat/global/room-list`.
   - Document properties
     - `moderators` is an array of user's uid.
 Users in this array are the moderators.
     - `users` is an array of participant users' uid.